crusher-dev/documentation/blog/2020-04-02-using-simd-to-aggregate-billions-of-rows-per-second.md

 Interestingly, the 2-channel 3900X, is much faster on 1 core than the 8275CL.
 But it does not scale well and hits a performance ceiling at 4 cores.
 This is because it only has 2 memory channels that are already saturated.
-The 6-channel 8275CL allows QuestDB to scale almost linearly as we add more CPU cores and hits a performance ceiling at around 12 cores.
+The 6-channel 8275CL allows Crusher to scale almost linearly as we add more CPU cores and hits a performance ceiling at around 12 cores.

 Unfortunately AWS CPUs are hyperthreaded.
 We could unpack even more performance